8fold/site-joshbruce.com/content/public/health-and-wellness/content.md

 Given my historical journal entries it seems every six years or so I get a bug in my ear to look at my physical health, physical appearance, style and whatnot.

 In 2009 it was urban obstacle course style with [Parkour](https://en.wikipedia.org/wiki/Parkour) and [Freerunning](https://en.wikipedia.org/wiki/Freerunning).
 I was more about Parkour than Freerunning.
-If you've touched any content in the [time-and-space](/time-and-space) area I'm sure you're shocked.

 In 2015 it was what I called "The Aesthetics Project."
 It was learning how to exercise indoors, buy clothes that fit and what my palette was.